 There is no where to get off the trail until the MSI.
 You will have to ride the whole six miles.

-The area south of McCormick Place (2200S) and west of the Lakefront Trail all the way up to Hyde Park (5100S) is economically challenged and can be dangerous.
-Exercise extreme caution and be aware of your surroundings.
+The area south of McCormick Place (2200S) and west of the Lakefront Trail all the way up to Hyde Park (5100S) is economically challenged.
+Exercise caution and be aware of your surroundings.
 People ride and jog this stretch all the time and it is rare for attacks and robberies to occur.

 - Caracol, South of McCormick Place Bird Sanctuary 2400 S. LSD at Lakefront.